 Strategic Plan

-Goal 1 of the 2016‐2020 strategic plan state that Coconino Community College “will provide learners educational opportunities that are accessible and affordable, while also being economically feasible for the college.”
+Goal 1 of the 2016‐2020 strategic plan states that Coconino Community College “will provide learners educational opportunities that are accessible and affordable, while also being economically feasible for the college.”
 Among the groups targeted are underserved populations.
 The goal of the strategic plan is to increase enrollment numbers in targeted underrepresented groups.
 The allied health department helps meet this strategic plan goal by providing the ability for students to attain affordable skills that lead directly to employment.

-Since the last program review, the medical assisting program has started taking Caviat students which also helps target underserved groups and makes employment centered education more affordable and feasible.
+Since the last program review, the medical assisting program has started accepting CAVIAT students, which makes employment centered education more affordable and feasible and also helps target underserved groups since many of our CAVIAT students are Native American.

 I. Teaching and Learning

 a.
-Program requirements and course offerings  Degrees and Certificates
+Program requirements and course offerings Degrees and Certificates

 The only change to degrees and certificates was to eliminate the phlebotomy program.
-Upon meeting with members of the community, it became obvious that the reason for low enrollment in the phlebotomy program at CCC was due to on the job training provided by certain facilities in the Flagstaff area.
+Upon meeting with members of the community, it became obvious that the reason for low enrollment in the phlebotomy program at CCC was due to on-the-job training provided by certain facilities in the Flagstaff area.
 The phlebotomy program was no longer a viable option for the school or for students since they could receive the same certification while getting trained on the job.

 One area of potential opportunity would be to add a phlebotomy component into the current medical assisting program.
-This will be something that will be studied and considered over the next two years
+This will be something that will be studied and considered over the next two years.

-Course Offerings (See list below):
+Course Offerings (See list in appendix under the title “Allied Health Course Descriptions”) Most allied health classes are offered in both Fall and Spring and in both online and in-person formats.
+The medical assisting core classes (AHS 145, 146, 147, 148, 149, & 289) are offered with the “A” series (AHS 146 & 147) In the Fall and the “B” series (AHS 148 & 149) in the Spring with AHS 145 & 289 being offered in both Semesters.
+AHS 146 & 148 are hybrid classes which use both online and in-person teaching methods.